grusso02/MySnake/README.md

 # Game command

-Use the arrow key for move the snake.<br>
+Use the arrow keys to move the snake.<br>
 Press 'P' to pause the game.<br>
 Press 'E' to exit the game.